 Go out and explore, abide by the rules, and above all…HAVE FUN!

 Have you been wild camping before?
 I’d love to hear about your experience!

-If you fancy the sound of wild camping, you might also enjoy reading this post on how you can camp out in an abandoned church!
+If you fancy the sound of wild camping in the Lake District, you might also enjoy reading this post on how you can camp out in an abandoned church!

 Do you fancy sleeping here?